 * An unrestricted (unencumbered) RN license, issued by a State Board of Nursing, means that a RN license must not have provisions or conditions that would limit the RN’s practice in any way.,

-In the two years prior to applying for initial certification, you must have at least 1,200 hours of direct clinical experience obtained within the two years prior to applying for initial certification.
+You must have at least 1,200 hours of direct clinical experience obtained within the two years prior to applying for initial certification.

 Direct experience is defined as having bedside interaction with the patient and/or family in some capacity and participating actively in the individual patient experience.
 You do not need to be technically employed in a direct care position (staff nurse, for example).
 If your role (e.g., educator, manager, Clinical Nurse Specialist) involves bedside interaction with the patient and/or family in some capacity, those hours count towards meeting the experience requirement.